 As a result, with the new tax law divorces themselves are likely to become even more contentious than they already are.
 As the Chicago Tribune reports, one survey of matrimonial attorneys found that more than three-fifths of them expect the tax changes to lead to more acrimony in the divorce process.
 Furthermore, Illinois state guidelines on alimony, which currently factor in the deduction, will have to be updated to reflect the changes.

 Divorce is already a difficult process and one that won’t be made any easier by the recent tax law changes.
 With divorces set to become even more bitter, it is important for those who are considering divorce to have legal representation on hand.
 An experienced family law attorney can help clients understand their obligations and fight to defend their rights during divorce proceedings.

-In many jurisdiction, it’s possible for those contemplating marriage to enter into premarital agreement to protect their premarital arrests in the event of a divorce.
-These agreements can also provide for waivers or schedules on maintenance to avoid onerous results for the higher income events.
-The Law Offices of Jeffery M. Leving will be pleased to discuss preparing a premarital agreement for you are planning a marriage and want to protest yourself from financial disaster in a divorce.
+In many jurisdictions, it’s possible for those contemplating marriage to enter into a premarital agreement to protect their premarital arrests in the event of a divorce.
+These agreements can also provide waivers or schedules on maintenance to avoid onerous results for higher-income events.
+The Law Offices of Jeffery M. Leving, Ltd. will be pleased to discuss preparing a premarital agreement for you if you are planning a marriage and want to protect yourself from financial disaster in a divorce.